 Is this a high-conflict divorce?

-A recent publication by The New York Times discussed the nesting arrangement, noting that this option does not work well in high conflict divorces.
+A New York Times article discussed the nesting arrangement, noting that this option does not work well in high conflict divorces.
 The arrangement can require parents to interact on a regular basis, often in front of the children.
 The harm of repeated contentious discussions during these interactions may outweigh the benefit of the children staying in the family home.

 Is nesting right for my parenting arrangement after divorce?